Singapore

 Sidewalks 23 / 25

-Wide, well-kept pavements almost everywhere, with sheltered link-ways tying MRT stations, malls, and HDB blocks together so you cross much of the city out of the sun and rain.
+Wide, well-kept sidewalks almost everywhere, with sheltered link-ways tying MRT stations, malls, and HDB blocks together so you cross much of the city out of the sun and rain.

 Compactness 22 / 25